MicheleTobias/workshop-photogrammetry/README.md

  * Cropping/Masking - reduce the size of your data by removing areas that aren't needed for the analysis
  * Stitching/Mosaicing - combine photos to make one continuous, larger dataset
- * Calculating indexes - perform math on bands of your imagery to help detect objects of interest.
+ * Calculating Indexes - perform math on bands of your imagery to help detect objects of interest.
 For example, NDVI can help identify plants and NDWI can help identify water.
- * Build 3D models - sets of air photos with overlap (even old ones) can be used to build models of the structures present in the photos
+ * Build 3D Models - sets of air photos with overlap (even old ones) can be used to build models of the structures present in the photos

 # Step 4: Interpretation & Measurements